Should You Visit Ancient Volubilis? Absolutely — Here’s Why

 • How long you’ll spend: Give yourself plenty of time — it took us nearly three hours to visit the site, and we didn’t see everything.

-• Food: We had an excellent lunch after our visit at the delicious (if somewhat over-the-decor-top) Roman City restaurant, which is just up the road from the archeological site.
+• Food: We had an excellent lunch after our visit at the delicious (if somewhat over-the-top in the décor department) Roman City restaurant, which is just up the road from the archaeological site.

 1. Pingback: Must-See Morocco Highlights – Traveler Tina·